EB-1 Top International Professionals

 Employment-based first preference (EB-1) for top international professionals include three categories:

 - Multinational Managers and Executives

-Read on for more information about each of these green card options and check out this video presentation.
+Read on for more information about each of these green card options.

 Extraordinary Ability Workers

 To qualify as a “person of extraordinary ability” and obtain an immigrant visa (green card), a foreign born applicant must meet requirements similar to those for the O-1 visa.
 Or, in other words, he must prove that he is “one of the few who has risen to the top of his field,” either nationally or internationally.
 As a result, he must be the recipient of either (i) a major, internationally recognized award or (ii) at least three of the following distinctions for the applicant:

 - Has received nationally or internationally recognized prizes or awards for excellence in his area of expertise;